elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 on meaning rather than the technical details.
 We will introduce them as we go, here we merely mention them, so you know what to expect from reading this page: `belongs_to`, `has_many`, `has_one`, `many_to_many`.

+The *stepwise* approach will require us that we write migrations.
+While we assume you know all about them, we are anyway going to be quite specific about that part too, for we are going to migrate relational links.

+If you opt to use this text as a tutorial, try to dedicate between 2 and 4 hours for each section, and take some time between them.
+Each has a subtitle "*day i*", as if you were working 3 hours a day, possibly the healthiest thing you can do.
+Ancient Romans conquered the world at this pace.

 ## Modelling a garden
+*day 1*

 Let's start from describing the data we want to represent.